w3c/wai-arrm/content/index.md

 	* If at the task level, you can define different tasks or use the typical [tasks involved in accessibility](/planning/arrm/tasks/).
 * For each success criteria or task, walk through the steps for deciding who is responsible using the **[ARRM Decision Tree](/planning/arrm/decision-tree/)**.

+## Learn more

+To learn more about implementing accessibility throughout your organization and projects, see [Planning and Managing Web Accessibility](/planning-and-managing/).

-## Accessibility is about people
+Accessibility is about people.
 While ARRM focuses on meeting WCAG, it is important to first [understand the people aspects of accessibility](/people/) and to [include people with disabilities in your project](/planning/involving-users/).